 - Foot exams

-After the initial checkup, patients and providers have a conversation about a patient-chosen topic.
-Topics have included:
+After the initial checkup, patients and providers had a conversation about a patient-chosen topic.
+Topics included:

 - Portion size

 - Carb counting

 - Insomnia treatment